© Crown copyright 2020

 1. Claiming Universal Credit when self-employed

 Universal Credit is now available everywhere in Great Britain.
-Whether you can claim it will depend on your personal circumstances.
+Whether you can get Universal Credit depends on circumstances.

 You must make a joint claim as a couple if you live with your partner.
 If one of you isn’t eligible, their savings and income will still be taken into account.